Progressive Writers' Movement: First all-India Progressive Writers' Conference

 The first conference laid down the basic organisational structure of the movement.
 A national body under the name All-India Progressive Writers' Association (Anjuman Taraqqi Pasand Musannifin-e-Hind) was established.
 An All-India Committee consisting of representatives of the various regional branches, a Publication Committee and an Executive Committee was also adopted.
 The Constitution of the Association, which was drafted by Mahmud-uz-Zafar, Sajjad Zaheer, and Abdul Aleem was adopted by the conference.
 Zaheer was elected as the Secretary General of the All-India Progressive Writers Association (AIPWA).
 Important resolutions passed in the conference included a demand to the government for freedom of speech.
 Zaheer had traced the account of its formation in his book Roshnai.

 In 1936, Sohail Azimabadi set up a branch of the PWA in Patna while Hasrat Mohani set up a similar branch in Kanpur.
 Shyam Kumari Nehru organised a major conference of the Hindi and Urdu writers in 1937 in Allahabad which was attended by writers such as Maulvi Abdul Haq, Acharya Narendra Dev, Pandit Ram Naresh Tripathi, Shivdan Singh Chauhan, Narendra Sharma, Ramesh Chandra Sinha and Om Prakash Singhal among others.
-Bishambhar Nath Pande the then secretary of the Allahabad branch of the PWA organised another similar conference in 1938 in Allahbad.
+Bishambhar Nath Pande the then secretary of the Allahabad branch of the PWA organised another similar conference in 1938 in Allahabad.

 By the summer of 1938, when Anand returned to India after attending the international writers’ conference held in Madrid and Barcelona, the association had already become an influential organisation with various regional and linguistic branches.